What is a postal code and how to use it?

 If you often send packages or letters, here are a few tips:

-- Keep a notebook with popular codes that you use most often.
+• Keep a notebook with popular postal codes that you use most often.

-- Use mobile apps that help quickly find the necessary code.
+• Use mobile apps that will help you quickly find the required code.